Student Resources

 ID Card Services

-The NMSU Aggie ID Card is the official identification card that provides access to services offered at NMSU.
-The Aggie ID Card serves as a membership card for meals, Aggie Dining Dollars, Aggie Cash, Aggie Print, as a key to the residential halls, access to various buildings, proof of eligibility for access to athletic events and allows for other student services.
-This information is added to Aggie ID Card after registration for classes.
+The NMSU Aggie ID Card/Mobile ID is the official identification that provides access to services offered at NMSU.
+The Aggie ID Card/Mobile ID is utilized to access meals, Aggie Dining Dollars, Aggie Cash, Aggie Print, as a key to the residential halls, access to various buildings, proof of eligibility for access to athletic events and allows for other student services.
+This information is added to Aggie ID Card/Mobile ID after registration for classes.
 Please visit idcard.nmsu.edu for more information.

 Aggie Cash is a pre-paid account that allows you to use your Aggie ID Card to make purchases at locations all over campus.
-The NMSU Enhanced Aggie ID Card is your Aggie ID and Wells Fargo bank account all in one!
-The Parking & ID Card Services Office in Barnes and Noble has the information to link your Wells Fargo account to your Aggie ID.
+The Parking & ID Card Services Office is located on the second floor of the NMSU Bookstore.
 For more information please contact us at (575) 646-2306.

 Information and Communication Technologies